-The largest chipmunk is the Eastern Chipmunk (Tamias stratus), only 11 inches long (28 cm), including the tail, and weighing up to 4.4 ounces (125 g).
-They inhabit the eastern half of North America.
-The Least Chipmunk (Tamias minibus), found in western states and across Canada, is the smallest, at only 7.2 to 8.5 inches (18.5 to 21.6 cm) long, including the tail.
-They weigh just 1.1 to 1.8 ounces (32 to 50 g).
+Chipmunks are rodents in the squirrel family, Sciuridae.
+The largest chipmunk is the Eastern Chipmunk (Tamias stratus), which is only 11 inches long (28 cm), including the tail, and weighs about 4.4 ounces (125 g).
+It inhabits the eastern half of NA.
+The Least Chipmunk (Tamias minibus), found in western states and across Canada, is the smallest, at only 7.2–8.5 inches (18.5–21.6 cm) long, including the tail.
+It weighs just 1.1–1.8 ounces (32–50 g).

 Chipmunks are solitary, except during mating season.
 Some species mate in early spring and again in early summer, while others mate only once a year.

-The gestation period is 30 days.
+The gestation period is thirty days.
 Litter sizes vary.
-For instance, the Least Chipmunk gives birth to two to eight young (pups), and the Eastern Chipmunk has three to five.
+For example, the Least Chipmunk gives birth to two to eight pups, and the Eastern Chipmunk has three to five.
 At birth, pups are hairless, blind and about the size of a bumblebee.
 They remain in the burrow for about six weeks.
 By eight weeks, they’re weaned and on their own.

-Predators include hawks, owls, foxes, Raccoons, snakes, weasels and house cats.
+Predators include hawks, owls, foxes, Raccoons, snakes, weasels, and house cats.

 *top photo: Eastern Chipmunk.
-(Gilles Gonthier / Flickr; cc by 2.0)
+(Gilles Gonthier / Flickr; cc by 2.0